stratisMarkou/random-walks/_sources/book/topology/004-compactness.md

 Then $\mathcal{W} = \mathcal{V}' \cup \{V_1\}$ is a finite subcover of $\mathcal{V}.$
 :::

+Note how this proof relies on the fact that the open interval is closed and bounded.
+For example, $\mathbb{R}$ is not compact because the set $\{(n, n+2): n \in \mathbb{N}\}$ is an open cover that does not contain a finite subcover.
+Similarly, the open interval $(0, 1)$ is not compact even though it is bounded, since the set $\{(n^{-1}, 1): n \in \mathbb{N}\}$ is an open cover that does not contain a finite subcover.

+We now show two useful results.
+First, we note that a subset of a compact space is not necessarily a compact space: $(0, 1) \subseteq [0, 1]$ but the former is not compact even though the latter is.
+However, a closed subset of a compact space is compact.

+:::{prf:lemma} Closed subsets of compact spaces are compact
+:label: topology:lem-closed-subsets-of-compact-spaces-are-compact
-:::{prf:lemma} Closed subsets of compact spaces are compact If $X$ is {prf:ref}`compact<topology:def-compact-space>` and $C$ is a closed subset of $X,$ then $C$ is also compact.
+If $X$ is {prf:ref}`compact<topology:def-compact-space>` and $C$ is a closed subset of $X,$ then $C$ is also compact.
 :::